Ginj-capture/Ginj/readme.md

 Ginj is an open source multi-platform screen capture and recording tool.

-Its unobtrusive UI and no-nonsense "capture / annotate / share" workflow is hard to beat.
+Its unobtrusive user interface and no-nonsense "capture / annotate / share" workflow is hard to beat.

 Ginj might remind you of a free tool called [Jing](http://web.archive.org/web/20181002042822/https://www.techsmith.com/jing-tool.html), that [Techsmith discontinued](https://feedback.techsmith.com/techsmith/topics/techsmith-jing-2019-announcement) in July 2020.
-But although there are similarities in the way Ging behaves, Ginj is not Jing.
+But although there are similarities in the way Ginj behaves, Ginj is not Jing.

 ###### The main differences are:
 - It's all open-source.
 Of course, not a single line of code, not a single icon or font was taken from Jing.
 So basically _everything_ is different.
 - Since Screencast, Techsmith's online sharing platform, does not have a public API, I had to switch to other online sharing services.
 Dropbox and Google Photos are supported for now.
-- Ginj will not be discontinued.
+- Ginj will never be "discontinued".
 It's open source.
 Take it, use it, keep it, fork it, improve it, change it.
-- I will also probably add a few features, but I really want to stick to the no-nonsense UI I love.
+- A few new features could be added, but I really want to stick to the simple UI I love.
 - Oh, and Ginj is written in Java.

 #### Why Ginj?